akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/create-supplier-user.md

 1. Fill in the required information (see user definition to learn more about the expected properties)
 1. `Save`

 Your suppliers users are created!
-Keep in mind you can reate up to 3 users per supplier, not more ;).
+Keep in mind you can create up to 3 users per supplier, not more ;).

 ::: info
 Take care of the email you use for the user; it will be used to send the invitation link to log in the Supplier Onboarder.